 - Reuter U, Ehrlich M, Gendolla A, Heinze A, Klatt J, Wen S, et al. Erenumab versus topiramate for the prevention of migraine – a randomized, double-blind, active-controlled phase 4 trial.
 Cephalalgia.
 2022;42(2):108-18.

-- Göbel H, Frank B, Heinze A, Göbel C, Göbel A, Gendolla A, et al. Contemporary medical progress and success monitoring with the migraine app.
-Pain medicine.
+- Göbel H, Frank B, Heinze A, Göbel C, Göbel A, Gendolla A, et al. Contemporary medical monitoring of course and success with the migraine app.
+Pain Medicine.
 2020;36(5):28-36.

 - Göbel H, Frank B, Heinze A, Zimmermann W, Göbel C, Göbel A, et al. Health behavior of migraine and headache patients when treatment is accompanied by the digital migraine app.
 Pain.
 2019;33(2):147-55.